jsbots/AutoFish/README.md

 *This feature is available only for [Premium version](https://www.buymeacoffee.com/jsbots/e/96734) of the app*

-The Multiple Windows feature enables you to fish simultaneously in multiple game windows, with support for up to 4 windows.
+Multiple Fishing mode feature enables you to fish simultaneously in multiple game windows, with support for up to 4 windows.
 The bot will switch between the game windows as needed for casting and catching fish.
-This feature enhances your fishing efficiency by allowing you to manage multiple fishing spots or engage in multi-character fishing.

 Watch <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/1280px-YouTube_full-color_icon_%282017%29.svg.png" width="20"> [Multiple Windows Test Video](https://youtu.be/ih-xoQcByz8)